Mintz and Crosby explore different ends of the culture and biology puzzle in history.

 2) Biology, because of ecological rules, is an inevitable partner of human endeavors.

-3) Therefore economy is linked with ecology in a causal relationship such that one influences the other, and vice versa.
+3) Therefore economy is linked with ecology in a causal relationship such that one influences the other, and vice versa but with culture acting as a mediating influence.

 Herman Daly would argue that an economy rises out of ecology in relation to what is surplus, what is usable (resources) and what is needed from many ecosystem

-The economic system is analyzed into three categories; where land, labor and capital are dominant costs in a system of production and consumption.
+The economic system is analyzed as three contingent categories; where land, labor and capital are dominant costs in a system of production and consumption.

 Mintz builds on these assumptions to inquire about the role of land, labor, wealth and historical change being altered by class preferences, power and susceptibility of people to pursue and fulfill their irrational drives or desires.